Automated Mesh Decimation for Geospatial Digital Twins

 mesh.compute_vertex_normals()

-Raw meshes from photogrammetry or Surface Reconstruction Algorithms often contain degenerate faces, overlapping vertices, or inconsistent normals.
-Pre-processing normalizes the geometry so decimation heuristics operate predictably.
+Raw meshes from photogrammetry or surface reconstruction often contain degenerate faces, overlapping vertices, or inconsistent normals.
+Pre-processing normalises the geometry so the QEM heuristic operates predictably — degenerate triangles produce zero-area face planes whose quadrics are ill-defined.

 python